dennisb1239/dennisb1239/README.md

 ## Welcome to my GitHub profile!

 My name is Dennis Breuer, and on this page I'd like to present a bit of my work on different topics related to Data Science and Artificial Intelligence.
-Today I'm using my account for personal projects only, but I'm looking forward to expand this open-source oder professional activities as well.
+Today I'm using my account for personal projects only, but I'm looking forward to expand this open-source or professional activities as well.

 -  I’m currently learning MLOps, especially deploying trained models through Websites and Apps
 -  I’m looking for some mentoring to grow into an AI engineer role